LarnuUK/SearchDatabaseForValue/README.md

 `@WhatIf` is not required.
 The default value is `0`; a value of `NULL` will be treated as `0` and informational warning 62404 will be raised.

+# Result Sets

+The procedure will return all rows, containing all columns, from the tables where it finds the value being searched for.
+Each dataset will also have 2 additional columns prefixed as their first 2 columns, to denote the schema and table names of the object the data was located in.
+These columns are named `[SchemaName]` and `[TableName]` respectively (note the braces are part of their name to help avoid collision).

+> #### Warning
+>  *If* your database does contain a column which shares a name with these two columns, `SearchDatabaseForValue` will fail.

 # Examples:

 ## Search a database for a specific word